 “No. Why would I bring you the bat?”
 Fletcher said.
 “I don’t have the bat.
 The bat’s outside living its best life.”

-Rabies treatment consists of a single immunoglobulin injection made up of rabies antibodies administered at the wound site and the arm followed by four vaccinations given over a 14-day period.
+Rabies treatment consists of a single immunoglobulin injection administered at the wound site and the arm followed by four vaccinations given over a 14-day period.
 The regimen is proven to be virtually 100% effective in preventing rabies.